-Once in a while I like to have around the house a slice of sweet bread for breakfast or snack in the afternoon, with a cup of good coffee or tea.
+Once in a while I like to have a slice of sweet bread for breakfast or snack in the afternoon, with a cup of good coffee or tea.
 I don’t like these breads to be too sweet and I don’t make them much in the summer.

 Winter is a great time to bake anyway.
 Minnesotans love to bake and I don’t blame them.
-Winters are long and super cold around here and baking is a way of keeping warm and feeling safe and cozy.
+Winters are long and super cold and baking is a way of keeping warm and cozy.

 I like this recipe because it is not sweet at all.
 It is also a recipe easy enough to be made in the kitchen with your kids helping.
 Great activity for a snowy evening and a slice of warm delicious bread is always good with a glass of milk.